This blog may contain affiliate links. Read our disclosure policy for more info.

 3. Ride the Gondola (Mi Teleférico)

-If you want to maximize your time in the city, this 2-hour gondola tour in La Paz is your best bet.
-Not only is it your gondola tour, but it’s an entire city tour!
-It’s under $10 USD (including your gondola ticket) and you’ll get to see the best viewpoints in the city.
+If you want to maximize your time in the city, this private 3-hour sightseeing tour in La Paz is your best bet.
+Not only is it an entire city tour with a private guide, but it also includes your gondola tour too!

-It starts on the ground in La Paz where you’ll tour some of the main sights like the Witches’ Market and San Franciso Church before hopping on the cable cars to visit the El Alto district.
+It starts on the ground in La Paz, where you’ll tour some of the main sights like the Witches’ Market and San Francisco Church before hopping on the cable cars to visit the El Alto district.

 Remember, this gondola is public transport, so if you don’t want to be squished into a car or waiting in line to get on, don’t go during peak hours in the morning or afternoon.
-This tour is available at 11 am or 3 pm, and while you’ll miss peak times on both – I’d recommend the 11 am!
+This tour is available at 8:30 am or 2 pm, and while you’ll miss peak times on both, I’d recommend the 8:30 am!

-This tour is popular with over 450 positive reviews – reserve your spot here not to miss out!
+This popular tour includes FREE cancellation – reserve your spot here not to miss out!

 4. Via Ferrata